ibm-cloud-docs/vpc/file_storage_vpc_migrate_access_mode.md

 ```
 {: codeblock}

-Then run `terraform apply` to create the replica.
+Then, run `terraform apply` to create the replica.

 For more information, see [Creating replica file shares with Terraform](/docs/vpc?topic=vpc-file-storage-create-replication&interface=terraform#fs-create-replica-terraform).

 ## Step 7: Mount the file share on compute hosts
 {: #fs-migrate-remount}

-After creating the new mount targets with security group access, mount the file share on your compute hosts using the new mount path.
+After the new mount targets are created with security group access, mount the file share on your compute hosts by using the new mount path.

-To mount a file share, you need the mount path information.
 You can retrieve the mount path from the mount target details in the console, CLI, or API.

 For detailed instructions on mounting file shares on different operating systems, see the following topics: